Decision Guide

 • Searches where deep sector or regional knowledge matters

-• Programmes that mix leadership and IC seats in one engagement
+• Programmes that mix leadership and field-sales seats in one engagement

 Watch out for

 • Quality varies enormously.
-A boutique can outperform a large generalist on senior commercial work
+A focused specialist will usually outperform a generalist on technical commercial work

 Headhunter / executive search